shaiadul/socila_model_api/README.md

 Before you begin, ensure you have met the following requirements:
 - Node.js and npm installed.
 - MongoDB or another database system setup done.
-- Any additional prerequisites specific to your project.
+- Any additional prerequisites specific to your project